dvishchu/labent-1497/docs/source/task_01.rst

         * BGP is up
         * Multicast is configured

     In this lab task, we will mainly focus on L3 part of the configuration.
 The L2 parts like L2 VNI, EVI, VNI are already preconfigured and running.
-At the relevant steps, there will also provide reference of pre applied L2 configuration for your awareness.

 Step 1: Create VRF